Use Cases

 });

-2. Agent Guardrails
+2. Agent SDK Guardrails

 import { createSmartAgent } from "@cognipeer/agent-sdk";